Department: Pathobiology and Population Sciences

 She completed her PhD on a part-time basis (2012-2018), which involved mixed methods research in the Afar Region of Ethiopia on small ruminant production, flock structure, dynamics and movements, small ruminant trade and market network analysis, and local concepts of small ruminant disease.

-Since May 2017, she has been a Research Co-investigator on the BBSRC-funded GCRF project; Pathway to Peste des Petits Ruminants Virus Elimination - Methods for Complex Ecosystems project (2017-19).
-This involves field studies of PPR virus epidemiology in wildlife and small ruminants in the Greater Serengeti ecosystem of southern Kenya and northern Tanzania.
+From May 2017 to October 2019 she was Research Co-investigator on the BBSRC-funded GCRF project; Pathway to Peste des Petits Ruminants Virus Elimination - Methods for Complex Ecosystems project (2017-19).
+This involved field studies of PPR virus epidemiology in wildlife and small ruminants in the Greater Serengeti ecosystem of southern Kenya and northern Tanzania.

 Bataille, A., Kwiatek, O., Belfkhi, S., Mounier, L., Parida, S., Mahapatra, M., Caron, A., Chubwa, C. C., Keyyu, J., Kock, R., Jones, B. A. and Libeau, G. (2019) 'Optimization and evaluation of a non-invasive tool for peste des petits ruminants surveillance and control', Sci Rep, 9(1), 4742. https://rdcu.be/brXo5